hbctraining/DGE_workshop/exercises/DGE_analysis_exercises.md

 # Using Salmon abundance estimates with DESeq2

-5. In class, we showed materials for using the 'tximport' package in R to summarize the transcript-level estimates generated from Salmon into pseudocounts.
+5. We have materials for using counts from quasialignment tools, such as Salmon, to perform the DE analysis.
+The 'tximport' package in R is needed to summarize the transcript-level estimates generated from Salmon into pseudocounts.

 	Open up RStudio and create a project for using Salmon estimates with DESeq2 (i.e.  ~/Desktop/salmon should be your working directory).